China:10 Amazing Places (including Travel Tips)

 Are you ready to visit China?

-If like us you are ready to plan and book your own itinerary of China, at least you know it isn’t as scary as you first thought.
+If, like us, you are ready to plan and book your itinerary of China, at least you know it isn’t as scary as you first thought.

-With subways in the major cities having instructions in English at platforms, ticket machines and in the carriages makes getting from the airports to the cities a breeze.
+Subways in the major cities have instructions in English at platforms, ticket machines, and carriages, making getting to and from the airports a breeze.

-China, even in the remotest of villages still has you connected with the outside world with fast wifi.
-So, the family knows where you are, and how you are.
+Even in the remotest of villages, China still connects you with the outside world with fast wifi.
+So, the family knows where you are and how you are.

-Having some of the lesser-known places to visit, some of them unique, will make your self-planned China itinerary so much more rewarding.
-You’ll definitely have awesome stories to tell.
+Having some of the lesser-known places to visit, some of them unique will make your self-planned China itinerary much more rewarding.
+You’ll have awesome stories to tell.

 China is a nice place to visit for a remarkable travel experience.